ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝Around 50% of all Wikipedia vandalism is caught by a single computer program with more than 90% accuracy.❞</i>
+<i>❝“A program is never less than 90% complete, and never more than 95% complete.”— Terry Baker   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->